hungptit/tools/README.md

 * **codesearch**
 * **source2tests**

-Above binaries are portable and we should be able to execute/run them on any Linux, MacOS, and Window Linux Subsystem machine that support either AVX2 or SSE2.
-Send me an email or create a github ticket if any binary doesn't work on your machine.
+All binaries are portable and we should be able to execute/run them on any Linux, MacOS, and Window Linux Subsystem machine that support either AVX2 or SSE2.
+Email me or create a github ticket if it doesn't work on your machine.

 ## Why do we need these tools ##